yuvalmGS/gigaspaces-wiki-jekyll/tutorials/step-1---adjusting-your-jpa-domain-model-to-the-xap-jpa-implementation.markdown

 ---
 layout: post
-title:  Step 1 - Adjusting Your JPA Domain Model to the XAP JPA Implementation
+title:  Step 1 - Adjusting Your JPA Domain Model to XAP
 categories: TUTORIALS
 weight: 100
 parent: your-first-jpa-application.html
 ---

-{% summary %}Adjusting Your JPA Domain Model to the XAP JPA Implementation{% endsummary %}
+{% summary %}This step explains how to adjust your JPA domain model to the XAP JPA implementation for maximum performance and scalability.{% endsummary %}

 # Before You Begin